open/close all folders

 - Kamen Rider Blade tends to stick his sword into the ground when he performs his Lightning Blast/Sonic.
 Sometimes he'll jump off of the sword to get extra height for the kick.

-- Link's swordplanting move was actually introduced in the NES game Zelda 2: The Adventure of Link.
-Hilariously, it allowed link to "bounce" on enemies, quasi-Mario-style.
+- Link's swordplanting is first seen in the NES game Zelda 2: The Adventure of Link.
+It allowed link to "bounce" on enemies, quasi-Mario-style.

 - A Link To The Past has Link doing this with the Quake medallion.